awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 If you are creating a "wide table," take care that your list of columns doesn't exceed row\-width boundaries for intermediate results during loads and query processing\.
 For more information, see [Usage Notes](r_CREATE_TABLE_usage.md)\.

  *data\_type*
-The data type of the column being created\.
+Data type of the column being created\.
 For CHAR and VARCHAR columns, you can use the MAX keyword instead of declaring a maximum length\.
 MAX sets the maximum length to 4,096 bytes for CHAR or 65535 bytes for VARCHAR\.
 The maximum size of a GEOMETRY object is 1,048,447 bytes\.
 The following [Data Types](c_Supported_data_types.md) are supported:
 + SMALLINT \(INT2\)
 + INTEGER \(INT, INT4\)